Pranshu-7/CarDekho/README.md

 I chose this stack because it is one of the fastest ways to ship a real full‑stack app with server routes, typed models, and a good developer experience.
 I had not built this exact architecture before, but the assessment allowed using AI tools, so I leaned on them to move quickly while still respecting the constraints and keeping the core logic understandable.

+### Database & Deployment Notes

+- The first version used SQLite locally.
+On Vercel’s serverless runtime, SQLite cannot reliably open a local `.db` file, which led to `Error code 14: Unable to open the database file`.
+- The app now uses a hosted Postgres database (via Vercel Postgres) and Prisma.
 ---

 ## What was delegated to AI vs. done manually?